marcellmars/letssharebooks/README.md

 Simple
 ======

 The easiest way to share your book catalog is to run Calibre's content server (help: http://bit.ly/111IWwt) and let people access your laptop/desktop computer.
 If you have a server with public URL and know how to set up reverse ssh port forwarding you are probably already doing that.
 Great.
-If not, here is the solution:
+If not, here is the solution if you run GNU/Linux or OSX:

  0. run Calibre's content server (help: http://bit.ly/111IWwt)
- 1. if you run GNU/Linux or OSX download [letssharebooks.sh] [1]
+ 1. download [letssharebooks.sh] [1]
  2. open the terminal and change directory where you downloaded [letssharebooks.sh] [1]
  3. run it: